NewcastleGateshead has all the transport links you would expect from a major European City

 Central NewcastleGateshead is compact and easy to explore on foot, allowing you to soak up the vibrant atmosphere and enjoy its beautiful landmarks and attractions.

 An ideal way to get around as it connects to Newcastle Central Station and Newcastle International Airport.Nexus website External link

 A high frequency accessible and easy to use service around central NewcastleGateshead.Go North East website External link

 There are more than 7500 city centre bedrooms, just a short distance from the main Games venues.
-Team Managers will be selecting appropriate accommodation for teams before registration opens and they will advise participants in due course.
+Team Managers have selected appropriate accommodation for their teams, if you have questions about your accommodation please contact your Team Manager.